swimmingly/yodrew.github.io/_pages/paper.md

  --Richard Buckminster Fuller

-### john zerzan {#john-zerzan}
+### john zerzan

 2012/07

 John Zerzan was my neighbor in Eugene, Oregon.
 I got to know him through a long-lost friend who happened to help edit _Green Anarchy Magazine _with John.
 It was a great honor to meet him.
-John even critiqued one of my earlier writings, [Sociality Undenied](#other-writings/sociality-undenied/ (Sociality Undenied)).
+John even critiqued one of my earlier writings, [Sociality Undenied](/other-writings/sociality-undenied/ (Sociality Undenied)).
 But until now, I had not absorbed his basic ideas from books, only gotten a shallow grasp of his thesis from his articles and conversation.

 _[Running on Emptiness: The Pathology of Civilization_](http://theanarchistlibrary.org/library/john-zerzan-running-on-emptiness-the-failure-of-symbolic-thought) is the most intellectually exciting thing I have read in a long time.
 I knew that suffering, technology, hierarchy were the inventions of civilization.
 But I did not know time, language, art, and culture itself were, too.